-We see no interaction between subjective numeracy and the intervention
+We see no interaction between subjective numeracy and experimental condition

-Qualitative results

-Analyzing our free-response question, we found very similar responses to those in Study 1, but with some significant differences.
-Unlike Study 1, no participants reported difficulty with comprehending the new activity or confusion regarding the instructions and procedures.
-Several participants however reported difficulty regarding the decision making required in the task itself.
-Some examples include:

-“it was much more difficult than I thought it was going to be; I had to compromise points in some places to be able to get at least basic coverage in other areas”

-“It’s hard for me to think about people having to pick and choose which parts of healthcare they’ll have access to when they’re all important.
-It makes me wish healthcare would be reformed for the good of everyone and not just those who can afford it.”

-Additionally, replicating what we found in Study 1, 18.4% of intervention condition participants and 8.7% of control condition participants found the activity particularly interesting and fun.
-Given that the purpose of the intervention is to increase engagement, this is a positive outcome.
-An example of these responses:

-“Interesting that my answers changed.
-I would be interested in seeing someone against Universal Health Care make a study, too.”

-“Enjoyed it, overall I believe that there should be Universal Health Care, but I did not realize how complicated it was.
-This exercise showed me how complicated it will be if the US decides to go through with something like this.”

 Discussion

-Our primary goal for Study 2 was to provide a pseudo-replication of our Study 1 hypothesis, with improved experimental materials intended to reduce confusion.
-Hypothesis 1 was not supported by the results of our intervention.
-We recorded the exact opposite effect; our intervention was less effective at increasing support for UHC than our control.
-Additionally, we directly measured our two proposed mediating relationships through Hypothesis 2.
+Our primary goal for Study 2 was to provide a pseudo-replication of Study 1, with improved experimental materials.
+We also desired to measure our two proposed mediating relationships through Hypothesis 2.
 We hypothesized that greater perceived equity would increase support for UHC (H2a).
 We also believed increased comprehensibility would increase support for UHC (H2b).
+Lastly, we intended to determine if objective and subjective numeracy would moderate the effect of intervention condition on support for UHC in Hypothesis 3.

+Hypothesis 1 was not supported by the results of Study 2.
+We recorded the exact opposite effect; our ‘active’ intervention was less effective at increasing support for UHC than our ‘passive’ intervention.
+Our negative result was in and of itself still very valuable, as we obtained evidence indicating that contemporary messaging had overall, a statistically significant impact.
+If nothing else, we have obtained data that gives a useful barometer of how much impact can be expected for even very effective materials.

-Hypothesis 2a was supported by the results of our intervention.
+Hypothesis 2a was supported by the results of Study 2.
 The data indicated that perceived equality was a significant mediator for support for UHC.
 Using the bootstrapping method outlined by Tingley and colleagues (2014), we estimated that perceived equality is a significant mediator on support for UHC not just in our sample, but in the population.
-Our intervention condition was perceived to have lower equity than our control, which partly explains why our control condition had a greater increase in support for UHC, in opposition to Hypothesis 1.
-Hypothesis 2b was not supported by the results of our intervention; There was not a significant effect of experimental condition on comprehensibility.
-Lastly, we intended to determine if objective and subjective numeracy would moderate the effect of intervention condition on support for UHC in Hypothesis 3.
-Hypothesis 3 was partially supported by the results of our intervention.
+Subjects in the ‘active’ intervention perceived UHC to have lower equity than those in the ‘passive’ intervention; partly explaining why the ‘passive’ intervention had a greater increase in support for UHC.

+Hypothesis 2b was not supported by the results of Study 2; There was not a significant effect of experimental condition on comprehensibility.
+Hypothesis 3 was partially supported by the results of Study 2.
 We saw a significant effect of objective, but not subjective numeracy, on support for UHC.
-Furthermore, we found a significant interaction between the effect of objective numeracy and our intervention condition.
-Subjects low in objective numeracy had greater support for UHC in our control condition compared to our intervention condition, in opposition to Hypothesis 1.
-Yet subjects high in objective numeracy had greater support for UHC in our intervention condition compared to our control condition, in support of Hypothesis 1.
-This indicates that our initial Hypothesis 1 is valid, but only for subjects with higher objective numeracy.
+Furthermore, we found a significant interaction between the effect of objective numeracy and our experimental condition.
+Subjects low in objective numeracy had greater support for UHC in the ‘passive’ intervention compared to the ‘active’ intervention.
+Conversely, subjects high in objective numeracy had greater support for UHC in the ‘active’ intervention compared to the ‘passive’ intervention.
+This provides some evidence that Hypothesis 1 is valid, but only for subjects with higher objective numeracy.